Krymsk: History

 It was founded in 1858 as the fortress and stanitsa of Krymskaya (Кры́мская), named after the Crimean Cossack Regiment.
-It was the capital of the Greek Autonomous District, which existed between 1930 and 1938.
+It was the first capital of the Greek Autonomous District, between 1930 and 1932.
 The stanitsa was granted town status and given its present name a century later, in 1958.
 The town's railway station, however, retains the name Krymskaya.

 2012 floods

 Krasnodar Krai experienced a flash flood on July 7, 2012, after heavy rains.
 About 275 mm of rain fell over the region.
 State television reported that it was an equivalent of three-to-four months' worth of rainfall in a typical year.
 In the hilly area, water formed torrents that rushed into towns.

 One of the worst known calamities in modern times in this region, the flood killed more than 150 people; 140 of the deaths occurred in Krymsk.
-Subsequently the Russian government declared a day of mourning on July 9, 2012.
+Subsequently, the Russian government declared a day of mourning on July 9, 2012.

 Tsunami-like waves of several meters were reported, although the nearest sea coast (that of the Black Sea) is located about 20 km southwest of Krymsk, and there are mountains between Krymsk and the sea.

-The Russian government has acknowledged that town authorities were aware of the rising waters at 10 pm on Friday night, but failed to notify the residents of Krymsk of the approaching flood.
+The Russian government acknowledged that town authorities were aware of the rising waters at 10 pm on Friday night, but failed to notify the Krymsk residents of the approaching flood.
 Russian officials admitted this failure was a major error.